Business travel

 30 days

-Note: Currently, US and Canadian citizens may be granted multiple-entry M visas that are valid for 10 years based on the countries' reciprocal visa validity agreement with China.
+Note: US and Canadian citizens may be granted multiple-entry M visas that are valid for 10 years based on the countries' reciprocal visa validity agreement with China.
 British citizens may be granted multiple-entry M visas that are valid for two years, five years and 10 years, respectively.
 Since 1 February 2018, former Chinese nationals may be granted multiple-entry M visas that are valid for five years.